 |Switch Flipped to STOP MOTORS||Switch Flipped to RUN MOTORS|

-Your robot will drive forward until the black tape is directly under the center line sensors.
-When that happens your robot will stop, reverse, pivot to the left a bit, and try to drive forward again, hitting a line once more.
-If it works correctly your robot should stay inside of the box forever!
+The micro:bot will try to move away from the black line by backing up and turn to the left a bit.
+Your robot will attempt to drive forward until the black tape is directly under the center line sensors.
+When that happens your robot will stop, reverse, pivot to the left a bit, and try to drive forward again before hitting a line once more.
+If it works correctly and your robot is within the black square line, your robot should stay inside of the box forever!

 Moto:Bit blocks not showing up - Make sure you have a network connection and you have added the package to your makeCode environment.